 A welcoming country with amazing wildlife and nature to discover!
 Accessible travel Tanzania is now possible thanks to Wheel the World.
 The home of the Serengeti desert, mount Kilimanjaro, and the great migration of majestic wildlife.
-Take the trip to a land where no place is like the other and sunsets are a thing to remember!
+Take the trip to a land where no place is like the other and the sunsets are a thing to remember!

-In short, Tanzania is multilingual.
+Tanzania is multilingual.
 English, Bantu, and Swahili are widely spoken.

 In Tanzania the power plugs and sockets are of type D and G. The standard voltage is 230 V and the standard frequency is 50 Hz.